UC Santa Barbara > History Department > Prof. Marcuse > Courses > Hist 133D homepage

 1933 postcard: Hitler's Mt.
 Rushmore 1933 Postcard: Frederick II, Bismarck, Hindenburg, Hitler.
 The captions reads: "What the king conquered, the prince shaped, the field marshal defended, was rescued and united by the soldier"

-The Holocaust in
+The Holocaust and Other Genocides in

-German History
+European History

 (UCSB Hist 133D)